Republicans are left reeling after deal between Trump and Democrats

 “Am I surprised?
 Not really,” said Sen. Bob Corker, R-Tenn.

-Still, Senators were left unsure of how they’d vote, even though it includes nearly $8 billion in immediate relief funding for Harvey victims.
+Still, senators were left unsure of how they’d vote on the deal, even though it includes nearly $8 billion in immediate relief for Harvey victims.

 “We are literally funding this government on 90-day notes.
 That is not the way to fund the largest, most relevant entity in the world,” said Sen. Dan Sullivan, R-Alaska.